BrandonMathis/brandonmathis.github.com/_posts/2015-07-09-javascript-is-terribad.md

 </script>
 ```

-I don't know how, and I don't know when but the browser needs a proper scripting language.
+I don't know how, and I don't know when but  I do know that the browser needs a proper scripting language.
 Maybe the [ASM.js](https://en.wikipedia.org/wiki/Asm.js) team will pull this off.
 I have
 high hopes for [Emscripten](http://kripken.github.io/emscripten-site/) and what it could
 do to the frontend development world.
 In case you have not heard, Emscripten is an LLVM
 to ASM.js compiler that *can* allow any C based language to be run natively in the browser.

 ##In Conclusion